 To address the language issue, it sometimes helps to make index cards with the numbers on them.
 Hand the student a bunch of chips.
 Have them place one chip on each card.
 Then touch and count the chips on the cards.
 The final count should match the written number.
 Continue practicing on numbers, then off numbers until the student can count the correct number consistently over the course of several days.

 To instruct the concept, it helps to use a modeling technique.
 Place a pile of counting chips on the table.
 Start with numbers less than 10.
 First, model how to arrange the chips in a pattern of rows of 5, eventually working up to groups of 10 using a ten-frame manipulative.
 Once the items are arranged in rows, individually count the items by touching each one slowly as you count.
 Announce the correct answer.
 Mix up the chips and have the student do what you did by making rows and counting the chips by touching each one.
 The student’s answer should match yours.
 Continue practicing counting quantities between 10 and 100 until the student can count accurately 9 out of 10 times.
 Playing games to move along a path also helps with 1:1 correspondence.
 Be patient, though, because what may seem to be cheating from miscounting spaces may actually be a math problem with 1:1 correspondence.
-The more you practice in the teens and beyond, the easier the skill become.
+The more you practice in the teens and beyond, the easier the skill becomes for kids with math struggles.

 What Next?

 Once your child has mastered subitizing, conservation of numbers, and one-to-one correspondence, I typically teach touchpoint numbers.
-This allows us to build on these foundational skills to accurately do addition and subtraction without memorizing facts.
+This allows us to build on these foundational math skills to accurately do addition and subtraction without memorizing facts.
 I prefer to work toward skip counting and multiplication facts.
 If I know that a student has had difficulty with foundational concepts, I can anticipate that other concepts, such as place value and the purpose of the four operations will need to be explicitly explained and practiced to mastery.
 Math skills are best learned and mastered when integrated frequently with daily living skills, like telling time, money, and measurement.
-Students with math learning issues also require explicit instruction with a spiraling program that continually reviews skills that have been introduced, practiced, and mastered in order to maintain and see the connections with new skills.
+Students with math struggles also require explicit instruction with a spiraling program that continually reviews skills that have been introduced, practiced, and mastered in order to maintain and see the connections with new math skills.

-One of the problems with this approach is that finding a math program tailored to a unique learner is nearly impossible.
+One of the problems with this approach is that finding a math program tailored to a unique learner with math struggles is nearly impossible.
 So homeschool parents and special needs tutors need to be persistent in finding supplemental materials that can enhance what has already been worked on.
-If you need assistance in programming for your unique learner, feel free to follow the Unique Learners page on social media and consider learning more about how to teach math from our courses for homeschoolers of unique learners (soon to be released in 2022).
+If you need assistance in programming for your unique learner, feel free to email me at uniquelearnersllc@gmail.com for some advice!